IBM/ibm_zos_zosmf/docs/source/modules/zmf_console_command.rst

         If either `console_cmdresponse_keyword` or `console_broadcastmsg_keyword` is specified, indicate whether the specified keyword is detected.

-        If `console_save_output_localpath` is specified, indicate whether the command response is saved locally.
+        If `console_save_output_localpath` is specified, indicate whether the command response is saved on control node.

         | **returned**: on success